LazaUK/UdemyProjects-TensorFlow/README.md

 ![screenshot_2.1](images/Project2_KerasCV.png)

 ## Project 3 - Neural Network Regression
-1. Start with basic introduction to neural networks with TF;
+1. Start with a basic introduction to the neural networks with TF: from creating and training new model to improving its accuracy;